MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/application-control-infrastructure-extensions.md

 Windows Admin Center supports the management of Windows Defender Application Control (WDAC) enforced infrastructure at the platform level.
 Learn more about [managing WDAC enforced infrastructure in Windows Admin Center](/../../use/manage-application-control-infrastructure).

-While Windows Admin Center supports this management at the platform level, that does not mean extensions built for Windows Admin Center also support the management of WDAC enforced infrastructure by default.
+Support for this management at the platform level doesn'tt mean extensions built for Windows Admin Center also support the management of WDAC enforced infrastructure by default.
 This guide outlines the requirements for an extension to support the management of WDAC enforced infrastructure.

 ## Extension structure requirements
 To manage WDAC enforced infrastructure, Windows Admin Center must ingest and run PowerShell scripts in a particular fashion to adhere to best security practices.
-To ensure your extension's scripts are run correcly, ensure your extension conforms to the following requirements
+To ensure your extension's scripts are run correctly, ensure your extension conforms to the following requirements.

 ### All PowerShell scripts must be stored in a file
 Historically, developers of WAC extensions may have chosen to include custom PowerShell code as a string in their extension manifest.json file.
 For example, one may choose to define the [conditions for a tool extension’s visibility](/dynamic-tool-display) by providing a PowerShell script in the “script” property.
 For PowerShell scripts to be compatible with WDAC, they must be signed.
-Strings cannot be signed.
+Strings can't be signed.

 To ensure this requirement is met, follow these steps:
 1. Identify any PowerShell scripts in your manifest.json file.